univention/univention-corporate-server/doc/manual/computers/ucr.rst

 If the variable already exists, the content is updated; otherwise, a new entry is created.

+When setting a new value for a |UCSUCR| variable UCR runs checks to verify the compatibility of the value with the variable type.
+In case of incompatibility UCR displays a warning message.
+Moreover, the variable is not set to the new value if the |UCSUCR| variable :envvar:`ucr/check/type` is ``true`` (default is ``false``).
+If the ``--ignore-check`` option is used, the value is always set independent of type compatibility and setting of :envvar:`ucr/check/type`.

-The syntax is not checked when a |UCSUCR| variable is set.
-The change to a variable results in all configuration files for which the variable is registered being rewritten immediately.
-The files in question are output on the console.
+When a variable changes, UCR rewrites all configuration files immediately for which the variable is registered.
+UCR outputs the paths of the updated files to the console.

 In doing so it must be noted that although the configuration of a service is updated, the service in question is not restarted automatically!
 The restart